encukou/freezeyt/README.md

 > set TEST_CREATE_EXPECTED_OUTPUT=1
 ```

-If you set the environ variable to any different value or the variable does not exist at all then the creation of files is not allowed.
+If you set the variable to any different value or leave it unset
+then the files will not be recreated
+(tests will fail if the files are not up to date).

+When output changes, you need to first delete the expected output,
+regenerate it by running tests with `TEST_CREATE_EXPECTED_OUTPUT=1`,
+and check that the difference is correct.

 ### Tools and technologies used